 Definition:

 Quenching refers to the act of satisfying or extinguishing something, such as thirst, desire, or even a flame.
-In a more general sense, it means bringing something to an end by fulfilling it refers to the act of completely satisfying or putting an end to something, especially a strong feeling or physical need—like thirst, hunger, or curiosity.
-Most commonly, people use it to describe the relief and satisfaction that comes from drinking something cool when you’re extremely thirsty.
+In a broader sense, it means bringing a need or feeling to an end by fulfilling it — especially a strong physical need like thirst, hunger, or curiosity.
+Most commonly, people use the term to describe the relief and satisfaction that comes from drinking something cool when you’re extremely thirsty.

 Etymology

-• Middle English: quenched – which continued the meaning of extinguishing or suppressing.
+- Middle English: quenched, continuing the sense of extinguishing or suppressing.

-• Proto-Germanic: – meaning “to make disappear” or “to lessen”.
+- Proto-Germanic: related root meaning “to make disappear” or “to lessen.”

-• Related Old High German word: it, which meant “to vanish” or “to extinguish”.
+- Related Old High German cognate: a form meaning “to vanish” or “to extinguish.”

 Example Sentence